pytorch/xla/docs/ddp.md

 This document shows how to use torch.nn.parallel.DistributedDataParallel in xla, and further describes its difference against the native xla data parallel approach.
-You can  find a minimum runable example [here](https://github.com/pytorch/xla/blob/master/examples/data_parallel/train_resnet_ddp.py).
+You can  find a minimum runnable example [here](https://github.com/pytorch/xla/blob/master/examples/data_parallel/train_resnet_ddp.py).

 ## Background / Motivation